Landover, Maryland: 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

 Geography

 Landover is located at 38.924°N 76.888°W. According to the U.S. Census Bureau, it has an area of 10.55 sqkm, of which 0.01 sqkm, or 0.13%, is water.
 Landover residents have the postal zipcode of 20785.
 Since Landover is an unincorporated community in Prince George's County, residents of Landover have Hyattsville postal addresses though they live in Landover and not Hyattsville.
 Landover does not have its own postal zipcode.

 Landover consists of several small subdivisions which are notably Ardwick Park, Kentland, Kenmoor, Dodge Park, Brightseat, Palmer Park, Columbia Park, Village Green, White House Heights, and Summerfield.
-Landover is home to FedExField, which the NFL's Washington Commanders have played at since it opened in 1997.
+Landover is home to Northwest Stadium, which the NFL's Washington Commanders have played at since it opened in 1997.
 It is also home to the Prince George's Sports & Learning Complex, WMATA's Landover Metrobus Division, WMATA's Carmen E. Turner Maintenance Facility, Giant Food Corporate Office, Giant Food Corporate Plant, National Harmony Memorial Park Cemetery, and Ardwick Industrial Park.
 WMATA Metrorail's Orange Line from New Carrollton to Vienna, MARC train Line to the BWI Light Rail Station to Washington D.C.'s Union Station, Cargo Trains, and Amtrak's Train Line from Washington D.C.'s Union Station to New York's Penn Station via Wilmington and Philadelphia, all go through Landover.
 Landover Hills is a separate, incorporated community just across the Orange Line train tracks and John Hanson Highway (U.S. Highway 50) to the north.
 Landover is the birthplace of the late Len Bias.
 From 1960 to 1972, Landover was the home of jazz guitarist, composer, arranger, author, and jazz educator Steve Rochinski.

 For the 2000 census, Landover was delineated by the U.S. Census Bureau as the Greater Landover census-designated place.